Las Vegas will be seeing a new name in lights.

 But not before Boyle made her presence felt once again, this time in person.
-In her first performance for U.S. television, the unassuming-looking Scot brought the house down with her version of the Rolling Stones' "Wild Horses."
+In her first performance for U.S. television, the unassuming-looking Scot sang a mellifluous version of the Rolling Stones' "Wild Horses."

-But, you know, this country is no slouch when it comes to cranking out our own flashes in the pan, either.
+But you know, this country is no slouch when it comes to cranking out our own flash in the pans, either.

 In fact, it's a grand ol' country for Kevin Skinner.
-The Kentucky-fried crooner may not have been gushed over as much as opera singer Bárbara Padilla or talked about as much as septuagenarian stand-up comic Grandma Lee, but he was the last talent standing in the end.
+The Kentucky-fried crooner may not have been gushed over as much as opera singer Bárbara Padilla or talked about as much as stand-up octogenarian Grandma Lee, but he was the last talent standing in the end.